 ABOUT THE ASSESSMENT PROCESS

-Prior to the assessment session, we will send you pre-assessment reading and have you submit notes and answers to questions about your personal history.
-This submission will serve as the basis for our assessment discussion, which is held on zoom.us and lasts two hours.
+Prior to the online assessment session, we will send you pre-assessment reading via email and have you submit notes and answers to questions about your personal history.
+This submission will serve as the basis for our assessment discussion, which is held on zoom and lasts two hours.
 During the assessment session, we will clarify your profile with you and will provide personalized resource recommendations based on your unique profile, needs and personal development journey.
-We do not provide follow-up assessment reports, but often provide followup recommendations via email, such as relevant research/literature, social connection resources, and coaching and therapy recommendations.
+We do not provide written assessment reports, but often provide follow-up recommendations via email, such as relevant research/literature, social connection resources, and coaching or therapy recommendations.
 To get an idea of what you can expect from the assessment process, you can read about the experiences of our clients here.

-HOW DO YOU KNOW IF YOU'RE READY FOR AN ASSESSMENT WITH US?
+HOW TO KNOW IF YOU'RE READY FOR AN ASSESSMENT WITH US

 ANSWERS TO FAQs